alpiepho/coursera_go_classes/alpiepho/Course2/week4/Quiz.md

 I and II but NOT III.

-X - II and III but NOT I.
+X! - II and III but NOT I.

 I and III but NOT II.